Skip to content

 Filter Types

-For filtering objects (placed on slots or transfer processes):
+For filtering objects (placed on slots, agents, or commands):

 Filter What it checks

-For filtering slots (placed on objects or transfer processes):
+For filtering slots (placed on objects, agents, or commands):

 Filter What it checks